NativeScript/functional-tests-core/docs/settings.md

 IOS_XCUI_TEST for iOS >= 10.0
 APPIUM in all other cases

-#### Android specific settings
+#### Android specific mobileSettings

-Those settings are reached through settings.android.*, for example `settings.android.getDefaultActivity`
+Those mobileSettings are reached through mobileSettings.android.*, for example `mobileSettings.android.getDefaultActivity`

 **appWaitActivity**
 Activity that should be started when app is launched.